 If interview questions were all technical based, then they would be fairly straight forward, but what other types questions could you get asked in an interview?

 #2 – Tips on Handling Behavioral Interview Questions:

-They sound simple but they can be the curve ball question in the interview that stumbles you…. but that’s ok, there are several methods and tips on managing the more difficult questions in an interview, giving you the best chance of success.
+They sound simple but they can be the curve ball question in the behavioral based interview that stumbles you.
+That’s ok, there are several methods and tips on managing the more difficult questions in an interview, giving you the best chance of success.

 Take a deep breath

 Try not to rush to answer the question, one of the key attribute people look for in a candidate is the ability to think first, digest and then respond.